gabrielrbernardi/trabalhoPOO2/parte2/readme.md

   Observations:

-  Future changes will be done on this repository
+  Future changes will could be done on this repository